Elsdon, Northumberland: History

 Believing her to be rich, one William Winter, a desperate character, but recently returned from transportation, at the instigation, and with the assistance of two female faws [vendors of crockery and tinwork] named Jane and Eleanor Clark, who in their wanderings had experienced the kindness of Margaret Crozier, broke into the lonely Pele on the night of 29th August 1791, and cruelly murdered the poor old woman, loading the ass they had brought with her goods.

 The day before they had rested and dined in a sheep fold on Whisker-shield Common, which overlooked the Raw, and it was from a description given of them by a shepherd boy, who had seen them and taken particular notice of the number and character of the nails in Winter's shoes, and also the peculiar gully, or butcher's knife with which he divided the food that brought them to justice.

-The shepherd lad must have had very good eyesight to count the number of nails in Winter's shoes!
-That "shepherd lad" was Robert Hindmarsh of Whisker-shield, aged eleven.
+The "shepherd lad" was Robert Hindmarsh of Whisker-shield, aged eleven.
 He reported the fact that there was a stranger in the vicinity of the murder to the authorities.
 His witness account led to the apprehension and conviction of William Winter.
-Much later, Robert Baden Powell took great interest in Hindmarsh's observational skills and subsequent action, and included the "lad's" attention to detail as a shining example to his new Boy Scout movement.
-In "Scouting for Boys" (1908) Baden Powell both compliments Hindmarsh's skills as an exemplar to Scouts, and included an imaginary sketch of the encounter between Winter and Hindmarsh; when the "nails in the boots" were counted.
+Much later, Robert Baden-Powell took great interest in Hindmarsh's observational skills and subsequent action, and included Hindmarsh's attention to detail as an example to his new Boy Scout movement.
+In "Scouting for Boys" (1908) Baden-Powell both compliments Hindmarsh's skills as an exemplar to Scouts, and included an imaginary sketch of the encounter between Winter and Hindmarsh when the "nails in the boots" were counted.

-Present on the village green is a Pinfold, where stray livestock were kept in years past, pending the payment of a fine by their owners.
-Also present is the site of an old cockfighting ring and at the North end of the village green is a stone, which once held a ring to which bulls were tied for bull baiting.
-Up to the late 16th century, this was an almost lawless place, confirmed by the signs of these "pastimes" and the marks just inside the church where parishioners sharpened swords and arrowheads on the church pillars!
-Between the Motte & Bailey Castle and the Pele tower is some flat land known as the Haugh, where in antiquity, the men of Elsdon practised archery.
-This is not the countryside of Morris Dancers and Cricket, but an area, which remained beyond the law long after England and Scotland were settled, and in some ways this harshness and the lack of facilities are what has preserved Elsdon as a truly unspoilt Northumbrian Village.
+Present on the village green is a pinfold, where stray livestock were kept in years past, pending the payment of a fine by their owners.
+Also present is the site of an old cockfighting ring and at the north end of the village green is a stone, which once held a ring to which bulls were tied for bull baiting.
+Between the Motte and Bailey Castle and the Pele tower is some flat land known as the Haugh, where in antiquity, the men of Elsdon practised archery.